Smart need companies need good money management. Particularly when times are tough and markets are struggling, you can’t leave cash to chance.

 - Monitor performance.
 Obviously, the main role of almost any report is to see how the company performs against expectations.
 Which is also true of budget reports.

-- Manage cash effectively.
+- Budget cash effectively.
 With a closer eye on spending, you’ll be able to deploy funds better and identify areas of “leaky” spend.

 - Hold team leaders accountable.
 They have their hands on the budgets, so they also need to ensure that spending is as expected.
 On the positive side, these reports also highlight the great work they’ve done to remain on track.